-THE OFFERING

-ADSs offered by argenx

-3,475,000 ADSs

-Option to Purchase Additional ADSs

-We have granted the underwriters an option to purchase up to an additional 521,250 ADSs within 30 days of the date of this prospectus supplement.

-American Depositary Shares

-The ADSs being sold pursuant to this prospectus supplement represent ordinary shares of argenx SE.
+THE OFFERING ADSs offered by argenx \$300,000,000 of ADSs Option to Purchase Additional ADSs We intend to grant the underwriters an option to purchase up to an additional \$45,000,000 of ADSs within 30 days of the date of this prospectus supplement.
+American Depositary Shares The ADSs being sold pursuant to this prospectus supplement represent ordinary shares of argenx SE.
 Each ADS represents one ordinary share with a nominal value of €0.10 per share.
 As an ADS holder, we will not treat you as one of our shareholders.
 The depositary bank, The Bank of New York Mellon, will be the registered holder of the ordinary shares underlying your ADSs.
 You will have ADS holder rights as provided in the deposit agreement.
 To better understand the terms of the ADSs, you should carefully read the section in this prospectus supplement titled "Description of American Depositary Shares" and the section in the accompanying prospectus titled "Description of Securities," which is incorporated by reference into this prospectus supplement, and the deposit agreement referred to therein.

-Investors in the ADSs will be able to trade our securities and receive distributions on them to the extent described in the section in this prospectus supplement titled "Description of American Depositary Shares" and the section in the accompanying prospectus titled "Description of Securities."

-Depositary bank

-The Bank of New York Mellon

-Ordinary shares to be outstanding immediately following this offering

-35,925,775 ordinary shares (or 36,447,025 if the underwriters' option to purchase additional ADSs is exercised in full).

-Use of proceeds

-We estimate that the net proceeds from this offering will be approximately \$283.2 ($\ensuremath{\in}$ 242.1) million (or approximately \$325.8 ($\ensuremath{\in}$ 278.5) million if the underwriters exercise their option to purchase additional ADSs in full), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds from this offering, together with cash, cash equivalents and current financial assets on hand, to fund research and development efforts for our product candidates, to advance late stage clinical development and begin pre-commercial activities of efgartigimed in certain indications, for our other current and future research and development activities and to progress technology development, to expand our corporate infrastructure and for working capital and other general corporate purposes.
+Depository bank Investors in the ADSs will be able to trade our securities and receive distributions on them to the extent described in the section in this prospectus supplement titled "Description of American Depositary Shares" and the section in the accompanying prospectus titled "Description of Securities."
+Depositary bank The Bank of New York Mellon Ordinary shares to be outstanding immediately following this offering ordinary shares (or if the underwriters' option to purchase additional ADSs is exercised in full).
+Use of proceeds We estimate that the net proceeds from this offering will be approximately (€ ) million (or approximately \$ (€ ) million if the underwriters exercise their option to purchase additional ADSs in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering, together with cash, cash equivalents and current financial assets on hand, to fund research and development efforts for our product candidates, to advance late stage clinical development and begin pre-commercial activities of efgartigimod in certain indications, for our other current and future research and development activities and to progress technology development, to expand our corporate infrastructure and for working capital and other general corporate purposes.
 See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.

 Risk Factors See "Risk Factors" beginning on page S-15 and the other information included in this prospectus supplement and the accompanying prospectus, including our Annual Report on Form 20-F for the year ended December 31, 2017 and the other documents incorporated by reference herein and therein, for a discussion of risks you should carefully consider before deciding to invest in the ADSs.

-Nasdaq trading symbol "ARGX"

-Euronext Brussels trading symbol "ARGX"

-The number of ordinary shares to be outstanding after this offering is based on 32,450,775 of our ordinary shares outstanding as of June 30, 2018, but excludes 2,743,995 ordinary shares issuable upon the exercise of stock options outstanding as of June 30, 2018 at a weighted average exercise price of €16.52 per share.
+Nasdaq trading symbol "ARGX" Euronext Brussels trading symbol "ARGX" , this offering is based on 32,450,775 of our ordinary shares outstanding as of June 30, 2018, but excludes 2,743,995 ordinary shares issuable upon the exercise of stock options outstanding as of June 30, 2018 at a weighted average exercise price of $\pounds$ 16.52 per share.